postmalloc/spoonie/README.md

 7. The extension should be installed now

 Spoonie is disabled by default.
 To enable/disable it, just click the icon.
 Once enabled, Spoonie stays enabled until you disable it.

-When you disable it, it reloads the current page to restore its original content.
+After you've enabled it (icon turns green), every page you visit will be spoonerized.
+When you disable it (icon turns gray), it reloads the current page to restore its original content.

 ## Examples